radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 ::

   $ rad patch list
-  state     #  commit        author    updated pending   1  Sowing seeds  jane      2019-03-04T21:23:34Z
+  state     #   commit        author   updated
+  pending   45  Sowing seeds  jane     2019-03-19T23:51:47Z

+  46 patches: 35 accepted, 1 pending, 6 rejected, 4 retracted

 *Note 1: The author name comes from the local .gitconfig.*
 *Note 2: It may take a minute or so until proposed patches show up in this list.*